 That intervention by a fellow soccer player enabled Traynor and O’Daly to get away.
 Shortly afterwards they learned that Tom Ennis, Traynor’s 2nd in command that day, had been badly wounded.
 He and O’Daly headed for the Ennis home in Fairview where Traynor gave first aid to the stricken man; arranged transport; and accompanied him to an IRA-friendly nursing home near the Mater Hospital.

 So, where did this Dublin Brigade O/C come from?
-He wasn’t well educated.
+He wasn’t highly educated.
 He was a tradesman, not a poet, writer, professional or professed idealist like many leaders of 1916.
-He didn’t have a well-known public profile, nor was he a public orator.
+He didn’t have a well-known public profile, nor was he a recognised public orator.

 Early Influences Blossom